Treating Gout Attacks at Home

 In some cases, you already may be taking medicine to help avoid gout flare-ups.
 Your doctor may have suggested:

 Just because you have a flare doesn't mean these medicines aren't working.
 In the first few months that you take this type of gout medication, you actually may have a gout flare-up as your body adjusts to the medicine.
 Your doctor will likely have given you medicine to take if this happens, so take that medicine when you have a flare.
 Continue to take the preventive medicine, too.

 If you have been taking preventive gout medicine for a long time and have started to have flares for the first time in a while, call your doctor.
 He/she may talk to you about changing your dosage or your medicine.

 In addition to medication, these self-care tips may help your gout flare-up pain:

-- Watch what you eat and drink.
-Foods that are high in purines (seafood, organ meats like liver, and even some vegetables) can increase the uric acid in your blood even more.
+Watch what you eat and drink.
+Foods that are high in purines (some seafood, organ meats like liver, and fatty foods) can increase the uric acid in your blood even more.
 So can fructose-sweetened drinks and alcohol -- especially beer.